I have a confession to make. My kid has a peanut allergy and I (sometimes) eat peanut butter.

 You see, when I was a little kid, my favourite kind of sandwich was peanut butter and honey on brown.
 Rarely did a breakfast go by when I wouldn’t have that same winning combination of spreads on delicious warm toast.

 Of course I’d eventually go on to embrace other kinds of sandwiches, like the mile-high shrimp, avocado and cream cheese beauties I’d split with my mom after my orthodontist appointments.
 But I still loved peanut butter and faithfully consumed it at least once a day.
+At least I can be thankful that my son doesn’t have other other allergies like an avocado allergy.

 Knowing peanuts are a common allergen, I delayed letting my first-born son try any peanut products until after he turned two.
 I was working as an editor at Today’s Parent magazine at the time, so I was up on that stuff, as I am now.
 However, that waiting period ended one day when my toddler asked for a bite of my peanut butter toast.
 Figuring we were out of the woods, I let him take a nibble.
 And then he puked.